A flower festival associated with the Day of the Sun, the holiday marking the birthday of Kim Il Sung.

 The Kim Jongilia Flower & History

 The Kim Jongilia (Kimjongilia) flower is a type of begonia.
 It produces large, vibrant red flowers with a thick stem.
 They can grow large and high, and are easier to cultivate than the Kimilsungia flower.
-It was bred by a Japanese botanist to commemorate Kim Jong-il's 46th birthday in 1988, and is designed so that it blooms at the time of Kim Jong Il's birthday, the 16th February.
+It was bred by a Japanese botanist to commemorate Kim Jong-il's 46th birthday in 1988, and has been bred so that it blooms at the time of Kim Jong Il's birthday, the 16th February.
 This depends on what kind of environment you keep it in, though!

 You can see the Kimjongilia flower throughout Pyongyang during the Day of the Shining Star celebrations.